trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Implementing Visual Basic .NETCopy Location

 Our VB.NET code is provided for demonstration purposes only; there is no  pure, standalone VB.NET-based TWS API library.
-Both our “VB_API_Sample”  and the VB.NET “Testbed” projects included with our TWS API releases  call the C# TWS API source.
+Both our Ã¢â‚¬Å“VB_API_SampleÃ¢â‚¬Â  and the VB.NET Ã¢â‚¬Å“TestbedÃ¢â‚¬Â projects included with our TWS API releases  call the C# TWS API source.
 The provided VB.NET code only interfaces  with the C# source.
 Please keep in mind that these samples are in  VB.NET, not Visual Basic for Applications.

 ## Troubleshooting & SupportCopy Location